hakwerk/labca/README_dockeronly.md

 git clone https://github.com/hakwerk/labca.git
 cd labca/build
 export LABCA_FQDN=labca.example.com
-docker-compose up -d
+docker compose up -d
 ```
 And to tail the logs, especially if there are any issues:
 ```
-docker-compose logs -f
+docker compose logs -f
 ```

-In case you get an error like the after running `docker-compose up`:
+In case you get an error like the after running `docker compose up`:
 ```
 Error response from daemon: failed to create shim task: OCI runtime create failed: runc create failed: unable to start container process: exec: "labca/entrypoint.sh": stat labca/entrypoint.sh: no such file or directory: unknown
 ```